 Several jurisdictions have published reports on their suicide register data, including:

 New South Wales (monthly reports up to August 2023)

+These reports are discussed further in the next section.
 It is important to note that suicide is not influenced or caused by one factor—but results from a complex interaction between multiple risk factors (Leske et al. 2020).

-The data from suicide registers are based on initial police reports and other information available at the time of referral to the coroner.
+Data on suspected deaths by suicide are based on initial police reports and other information available at the time of referral to the coroner.
 As such, they are not directly comparable with cause of death data released by the Australian Bureau of Statistics, which are based on final coronial determinations.
 However, the differences are generally small.
 For example, in the case of the Victorian Suicide Register (VSR):

 The state and territory suicide registers also differ from each other in their processes and counting rules for identifying suspected suicide deaths.
 Therefore, data from one register cannot be directly compared with those from another.

 For more information on suicide register data custodians with published data, visit Data sources.

 To facilitate comprehensive suicide surveillance across Australia, the AIHW is working with other state and territory governments to establish suicide registers in their jurisdiction.
 Visit Data development activities to read more.